-Having signed an NDA like hundreds of other people involved in the new series, the 7 feet tall actor —who was once chased by a class of Italian schoolgirls through a museum in Paris— can’t say anything about the plot.
-Not even if he plays The Giant like in the original series, although the interviewer insinuates it’ll be a “mystical character in a vision.”
+Having signed an NDA like hundreds of other people involved in the new series, the 7 feet tall actor can’t say anything about the plot.
+Not even if he plays The Giant like in the original series.
+The interviewer suggests it’ll be a “mystical character in a vision.”

 SPOILER ALERT: In the following quote, Carel Struycken reveals the number of scenes he filmed as well as his estimated screen time.